smartanthill/smartanthill2_0/docs/design-documents/SimpleIoT/hmp.rst

 Hmp-Unicast-Data-Packet: **\| HMP-UNICAST-DATA-PACKET-FLAGS-AND-TTL \| OPTIONAL-EXTRA-HEADERS \| NEXT-HOP \| LAST-HOP \| Non-Root-Address \| OPTIONAL-PAYLOAD-SIZE \| HEADER-CHECKSUM \| PAYLOAD \| FULL-CHECKSUM \|**

-where HMP-UNICAST-DATA-PACKET-FLAGS-AND-TTL is an Encoded-Unsigned-Int<max=2> bitfield substrate, with bit[0] equal to 0, bit[1] being GUARANTEED-DELIVERY flag, bit [2] being BACKWARD-GUARANTEED-DELIVERY, bit [3] being EXTRA-HEADERS-PRESENT, bit[4] being DIRECTION-FLAG that is set, if a packet follows from the Root, and bits [5..] being TTL; OPTIONAL-EXTRA-HEADERS is present only if EXTRA-HEADERS-PRESENT flag is set and is described above; NEXT-HOP is an Encoded-Unsigned-Int<max=2> field containing node ID of the next-hop node (based on info from Routing Table), LAST-HOP is an Encoded-Unsigned-Int<max=2> field containing node ID of currently transmitting node, Non-Root-Address is a target (recipient) address or a source (sender) address depending on DIRECTION-FLAG and is always a device ID of a communication party other than the Root, OPTIONAL-PAYLOAD-SIZE is present only if optional headers are present and MORE-PACKETS-FOLLOW flag is set, and is an Encoded-Unsigned-Int<max=2> field, HEADER-CHECKSUM is a header HMP-CHECKSUM (see HMP-CHECKSUM section for details), PAYLOAD is a payload to be passed to the upper-layer protocol, and FULL-CHECKSUM is a HMP-CHECKSUM of concatenation of the header (without header checksum) and PAYLOAD.
+where HMP-UNICAST-DATA-PACKET-FLAGS-AND-TTL is an Encoded-Unsigned-Int<max=2> bitfield substrate, with bit[0] equal to 0, bit[1] being ACKNOWLEDGED-DELIVERY flag, bit [2] being reserved (must be 0), bit [3] being EXTRA-HEADERS-PRESENT, bit[4] being DIRECTION-FLAG that is set, if a packet follows from the Root, and bits [5..] being TTL; OPTIONAL-EXTRA-HEADERS is present only if EXTRA-HEADERS-PRESENT flag is set and is described above; NEXT-HOP is an Encoded-Unsigned-Int<max=2> field containing node ID of the next-hop node (based on info from Routing Table), LAST-HOP is an Encoded-Unsigned-Int<max=2> field containing node ID of currently transmitting node, Non-Root-Address is a target (recipient) address or a source (sender) address depending on DIRECTION-FLAG and is always a device ID of a communication party other than the Root, OPTIONAL-PAYLOAD-SIZE is present only if optional headers are present and MORE-PACKETS-FOLLOW flag is set, and is an Encoded-Unsigned-Int<max=2> field, HEADER-CHECKSUM is a header HMP-CHECKSUM (see HMP-CHECKSUM section for details), PAYLOAD is a payload to be passed to the upper-layer protocol, and FULL-CHECKSUM is a HMP-CHECKSUM of concatenation of the header (without header checksum) and PAYLOAD.

 If NEXT-HOP field doesn't match ID of the receiving Device - the packet is ignored.

-If a packet is addressed to the Root (DIRECTION-FLAG is not set), it MUST NOT contain VIA fields within; in addition, if the packet is addressed to the Root (DIRECTION-FLAG is not set), the packet MUST NOT have BACKWARD-GUARANTEED-DELIVERY flag set.
+If a packet is addressed to the Root (DIRECTION-FLAG is not set), it MUST NOT contain VIA fields within.

 If IS-PROBE flag is set, then PAYLOAD is treated differently.
 When destination receives Hmp-Unicast-Data-Packet with IS-PROBE flag set, destination doesn't pass PAYLOAD to upper-layer protocol.
 Instead, destination parses PAYLOAD as follows: **\| PROBE-TYPE \| OPTIONAL-PROBE-EXTRA-HEADERS \| PROBE-PAYLOAD \|** where PROBE-TYPE is 1-byte bitfield substrate, with bits [0..2] being either PROBE_UNICAST or PROBE_TO_SANTA, bit[3] being PROBE-EXTRA-HEADERS-PRESENT, and bits [4..7] reserved (MUST be zeros); OPTIONAL-PROBE-EXTRA-HEADERS are similar to OPTIONAL-EXTRA-HEADERS, and PROBE-PAYLOAD takes the rest of the PAYLOAD; if PROBE-TYPE==PROBE_UNICAST, then destination Device sends Hmp-Unicast-Data-Packet back to Root, with PAYLOAD copied from PROBE-PAYLOAD, and extra headers formed from PROBE-EXTRA-HEADERS, "as if" this packet is sent in reply to IS-PROBE packet by upper layer, but adding IS-PROBE flag (as a part of GENERIC-EXTRA-FLAGS extra header).
 If PROBE-TYPE==PROBE_TO_SANTA, destination Device sends a Hmp-To-Santa-Data-Or-Error-Packet, with PAYLOAD copied from PROBE-PAYLOAD, "as if" the packet is sent in reply to IS-PROBE packet by upper layer, but adding IS-PROBE flag (as a part of GENERIC-EXTRA-FLAGS extra header).

-Hmp-Unicast-Data-Packet is processed as specified in Uni-Cast Processing section above; if GUARANTEED-DELIVERY flag is set, packet is sent in 'Guaranteed Uni-Cast' mode.
+Hmp-Unicast-Data-Packet is processed as specified in Uni-Cast Processing section above; if ACKNOWLEDGED-DELIVERY flag is set, packet is sent in 'Guaranteed Uni-Cast' mode.
 In any case, LAST-HOP field is updated every time the packet is re-sent.
 Processing at the target node (regardless of node type) consists of passing PAYLOAD to the upper-layer protocol.

-When target Device receives the packet, and sends reply back, it MUST set GUARANTEED-DELIVERY flag in reply to BACKWARD-GUARANTEED-DELIVERY flag in original packet; this logic applies to all the packets, including 'first' packets in SimpleIoT/GDP "packet chain" (as they're still sent in reply to some HMP packet coming from the Root).

 If Retransmitting Device receives a "partially correct" Hmp-Unicast-Data-Packet, addressed to itself, and it has NACK-PREV-HOP flag set for the source link within Routing Table, it MUST send a Hmp-Nack-Packet back to the source of packet.